barbaracalderon/barbaracalderon/README.md

 Another project you might find interesting is ["The 12 Barcodes API"](https://github.com/barbaracalderon/the-12-barcodes-api), a simple, user-friendly RESTful API that provides an easy and practical way to generate barcodes for your applications using HTTP POST requests.
 If you are a browser user, you can generate them through [Swagger](https://the-12-barcodes-api.onrender.com/swagger-ui).
 This project was developed in the Flask ecosystem, adopts MVC architecture, and forgoes the traditional database.

+I also deployed recently a ["Simple Slot Machine Game"](https://github.com/barbaracalderon/simple-slot-machine-game) in order to practice Front-end skills using HTML5, CSS3 and pure Javascript.
+It's hosted on Render and I used Flask and GUnicorn to do the backend work.
+Simple project but fun.

 I also have a passion for documentaries, *purpose-driven organizations*, black coffee, engaging book stories, *teamwork*, science fiction and suspense movies, pesto sauce, *Linux*, and the community experience.
 I am a software developer at **DBJus** (Information Technology Company focused on Data Intelligence in Judicial Processes), a part of the *Jive Investments* group, and I also work on a diversified number of autonomous projects on the side.

 ## 🔗 Contact Me